liveahero-wiki/liveahero-wiki.github.io/_charas/pubraseer.md

-bigDamage = "Are my friends safe?!" win = "Elipe, Damarki, Kahoni, Timbanos, Heiros ...<br>I believe this victory will reach you too..." lose = "I can't hear my friend's voices...<br>I wanted to see them again..."
+bigDamage = "Are my friends safe?!" win = "Elipe, Damarki, Kahoni, Timbanos, Heiros ...<br>I believe this victory will reach you too..." lose = "I can't hear my friend's voices...<br>I wanted to see them again..." rankMax = "I can say that I'm here right now because of you.
+Truly, thank you.<br>This gratitude filled my heart, the power of my friends, let me use it for your sake." loveIndexMax= "I don't want to lose someone precious again.<br>That’s why until this body turned into stardust…<br>I promise I will never leave your side, not even for a moment."
 %}

 ## Notes